 What if I want to keep my unapproved member in the system for tracking and don't want to Deactivate them?

 No problem!
-If you want to keep the "not approved" member in your system for tracking purposes, but don't necessarily want to make them inactive by deactivating them, all you need to do is convert them to a Prospect or Non-Member record.
+If you want to keep the "not approved" member in your system for tracking purposes, but don't necessarily want to make them inactive by deactivating them, all you need to do is select "Move to Prospect" to make them a prospect automatically, or head to their record to convert them to a Prospect or Non-Member record there.
 This will automatically clear them from the Recent Signups list without deactivating them.